EriRan/route-lookup/README.md

 ### Description

 This application uses the provided route data json to first render the bus stops and the roads between them.
+JSON data is not used as it is but is mapped to a more easily handleable format with mapper classes.
 Bus stops are rendered in a crawling style: we first start from one of the stops and then render the neighbouring stops and their neighbours and so on.
 Neighbours are placed in one of the eight available directions and the duration between the stops affects the lenght of the road when possible.
 Route calculation between the stops is done using adapted [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) which takes into account which bus line should be used between the roads as well.

 ### Technologies used